TIME TO SAY HELLO.

 The present Brisbane 1994 General Plan does not permit residential development on the Baylands site.
 Therefore, the City’s General Plan needs to be amended in order for residential development to be considered on the site.
 More typically, this change can be made with simply a vote of the City Council.
 In this case, due to significant size of the development in relation to the rest of Brisbane, the City Council, at their July 19 meeting, felt it appropriate to approve the Baylands General Plan Amendment subject to the approval of the GPA by a majority of the Brisbane voters.

 An approval of the General Plan Amendment DOES NOT provide development approval but simply offers the developer guidelines under which approvals will be considered by the City in the future.
-Should the General Plan Amendment be approved in the November 6 ballot, the developer will work with the City to prepare a Specific Plan and Development Agreement that abides by the GPA’s requirements and restrictions.
+The General Plan Amendment was approved by the Brisbane voters in November 2018.
+The developer is currently working with the City to prepare a Specific Plan and Development Agreement that abides by the GPA’s requirements and restrictions.

 Click the link below to view Brisbane Planning Consultant, Lloyd Zola describing the General Plan process during the 7/19/18 City Council Meetings (Video of meeting 1:10:55 to 1:14:19)